-What is like to Do EMDR therapy ?
+What is it like to Do EMDR therapy ?

 EMDR therapy combines different elements to maximize treatment effects.
 A full description of the theory, sequence of treatment, and research on protocols and active mechanisms can be found in F. Shapiro (2001) Eye movement desensitization and reprocessing: Basic principles, protocols and procedures (2nd edition) New York: Guilford Press.